 Timeline of Events Leading Up to Flag Day

-- 1776 – Betsy Ross commissioned to create the American flag
+- 1776 – Betsy Ross commissioned to create the American flag, according to legend

 - July 4, 1776 – Ratification and signing of the Declaration of Independence